 North Cornwall · TR8

 Cornish housing stock is brilliant and infuriating in equal measure.
 We renovate cottages, farmhouses, mid-century homes and post-war estates — opening up layouts, fixing damp, adding light and bringing the property up to a standard worth living in.
-In Crantock, that work is shaped by the place itself — Crantock is an AONB village south-west of Newquay across the Gannel estuary, with a Norman church and a tight Conservation Area covering the village core, with a building stock that leans toward traditional cob and granite cottages and Victorian villas.
+On a Crantock site, the brief always meets the place — Crantock is an AONB village south-west of Newquay across the Gannel estuary, with a Norman church and a tight Conservation Area covering the village core, with a building stock that leans toward Victorian villas and modern AONB-sensitive infill.

 • Conservation Area